Robocraft999/CreatePlus/README.md

 ### For Modcreators (available from 0.5.1 and upwards)

+(You need to install CreatePlus to use the features of course)

 #### Custom goggle helmets
 You can use tags for your helmets to display the goggleinformation (in your resources folder create the file `goggle.json` at `resources/data/createplus/tags/items`)
 Here is an example: